- 1 What is Squadron 42?

 Flying won’t be the only type of gameplay however, there will be FPS gameplay involving both stealth and brute force missions.
 These will take place on everything from mile-long capital ships to full city-sized space stations and everything in between.
 The weapons include futuristic pistols, submachine guns, assault rifles and even heavier weapons like railguns.

 One of the most anticipated features of the game is its story.
 Using a cast of A-list actors, there are more than 340 speaking roles enhanced with state of the art facial scanning and motion capture.
 The level of facial scanning allows for an accurate representation of nuanced facial features which brings the acting to a level never before seen in a video game.
 Overall, the story covers more than 20 hours of performance capture and 1255 pages of dialogue.

 Groundbreaking AI and environment technology are set to put the game far past its competitors.
 The subsumption AI is fully systemic, follows 24-hr schedules, has more than 1000 subroutines and seamlessly goes about taking care of secondary objectives.
-This brings the capital ship that you call home alive.
+This brings the capital ship that you call home in Squadron 42 alive.

 The AI won’t only be talking to you, they’ll also be fighting with you.
 The AI will adapt to your strategies and learn to counter your attacks making each victory feel meaningful.

 As you complete the single-player campaign, you enter the persistent Star Citizen universe.
 Depending on how you did in your playthrough, you may have earned some cash and even citizenship.
 It’s also believed that you will start with an enhanced reputation with the UEE military and may have access to military ships.